Ngā raraungameta mō ngā mōhiohio me ngā mauhanga

 Benefits of using metadata

-helps organisations create reliable and trustworthy evidence of their business activities
+Metadata helps organisations create reliable and trustworthy evidence of their business activities.

-enables users to find, access and identify information and records
+Metadata enables users to find, access and identify information and records.

-facilitates interoperability and helps promote and encourage the easy creation, use, reuse, and sharing of information and records
+It helps promote and encourage the easy creation, use, reuse and sharing of information and records.

 Metadata for information and records: